This leaflet is part of our series on arthritis

 What is Reiter's syndrome?

-Reiter was a German doctor who was first to notice that some people had arthritis, urethritis and conjunctivitis at the same time.
+Reiter was a German doctor who was first to notice that some people had joint inflammation (arthritis), infection of the urethra (urethritis) and inflammation of the front of the eye (conjunctivitis) at the same time.
 This triad of symptoms became known as Reiter's syndrome.
 We now know that reactive arthritis often, but not always, has these three symptoms.
 And, in some cases there are additional symptoms (described above).
-But, the term Reiter's syndrome has stuck and:
+However, the term Reiter's syndrome has stuck and:

 - Some people use the term Reiter's syndrome for all cases of reactive arthritis.

-- Some people use the term Reiter's syndrome only when the three classical symptoms of urethritis, arthritis and conjunctivitis occur.
+- Some people use the term Reiter's syndrome only when the three classical symptoms of arthritis, urethritis and conjunctivitis occur.

 - Some people use the term Reiter's syndrome to mean a reactive arthritis which follows after a sexually transmitted infection.